 I paint big, colorful flowers.
 I am fascinated by the repetitive shapes, the colors, and the energy of plants and flowers.
 They are each so unique and different, almost as if they have little personalities.
 I love the big bold varieties of sunflowers and zinnias, as well as exotic tropicals like hibiscus and bird of paradise.
 I could paint them for hours and never get tired of it.
 I keep my garden chock-full of all these types so I get to live with them and study them.
 They are constantly making me smile and informing my work.

-My art that is uplifting and positive.
+My art is uplifting and positive.
 There's enough heavy negativity these days, so I'm doing my part to put positive energy back into the world.
 Color saves lives.
 It inspires us to think better, work smarter, and play more.
-My art is about beauty and color and ultimately, hope
+My art is about beauty, color, and joy, and ultimately, it's about hope.